Mission of the AmeriCorps Victim Assistance Program

 Members of the AmeriCorps Victim Assistance Program are placed throughout New Hampshire at crisis centers, police departments, prosecutor offices, the New Hampshire Department of Corrections, the New Hampshire Attorney General's office, child advocacy centers, and on college and university campuses to offer support and information to victims of domestic and sexual violence and stalking.
-Providing support and advocacy to victims in court is a core component of AVAP, extending the services that are available to victims throughout the state.
+Read more about what AVAP members do here.

 AVAP is part of AmeriCorps, a national service program that offers opportunities to Americans who are interested in making a substantial commitment to serve their country through national service.